Chiang Mai - Things to Do in Chiang Mai in August

 Best Activities in August

-Temple Complex Tours in Old City
+Temple cycling routes in the Old City

-Doi Inthanon National Park Day Trips
+Doi Inthanon National Park day trips

 August Events & Festivals